autocrossblog/autocrossblog_astro/src/content/post/2011/2011-02-19-night-before-the-project-350zs-first-divisional.md

 ---
+tags: [ [ 350z, nissan, setup ] ]
-author: chris
+author: "chris"
 publishDate: 2011-02-19T00:52:11+00:00
+updateDate: 2024-10-09T13:21:54-05:00
+url: "2011/night-before-the-project-350zs-first-divisional"
+excerpt: "So today was a busy day, I had a lot to catch up on at work, training to provide internally, and a final to take this afternoon."
 title: "Night before the Project 350z's first divisional"
-excerpt: "So today was a busy day, I had a lot to catch up on at work, training to provide internally, and a final to take this afternoon."
-url: 'night-before-the-project-350zs-first-divisional'
-tags:  [ 350z, nissan, setup ]
-updateDate: 2024-10-09T13:21:54-05:00
 ---

 So today was a busy day, I had a lot to catch up on at work, training to provide internally, and a final to take this afternoon.
 After that I ran home and grabbed the set of Falken Azenis RT-615s that were sitting in the garage and ran to Les Schwab ([the same place I bitched about a few weeks ago](/race-tire-mounting-in-the-san-francisco-bay-area-peninsula)) to get them mounted.